hbhanoo/this-land/README.md

 ## Contributing

-I'm starting with the original lyrics I found on [wikipedia](https://en.wikipedia.org/wiki/This_Land_Is_Your_Land#Original_1940_lyrics), and then checking in two modifications -
+I'm starting with the lyrics I found on [wikipedia](https://en.wikipedia.org/wiki/This_Land_Is_Your_Land#Original_1940_lyrics) including the various radical verses because I think they're an important commentary in today's world.

+I'm then checking in two modifications -
 1.  change the '*was made for you and me*' to '*ain't made*' in the chorus,
-1. to put in some ideas for non-US locations.
+1. put in some ideas for non-US locations.

 But I imagine the song having different world music as well as global locations.